Wilhelm August von der Osten: Career

 He began his career as squire for queen Anna Sophie.
 He then served as the leader of the Bergenhus stiftamt (stiftsbefalingsmand) in Bergen and also the Bergenhus county governor (amtmand) from 1728 to 1732.

-In 1735, he was appointed to district governor of Sorø County as well as director of Sorø Abbey.
+In 1735, he was appointed to county governor of Sorø County as well as director of Sorø Abbey.
 He was involved in the revival of Sorø Academy.
 From 1738 he also served as director of Øresund Custom House.

-In 1843, he left Sorø to assume a position as director of the financial administration in Copenhagen and was also appointed as member of the treasury (rentekammeret).
-He vigorously advocated a limitation of state expenditure, leading to the establishment of a commission consisting of J. L. Holstein, C. A. Berckentin, J. S. Schulin and van der Osten that was to propose budget cuts.
-Their proposals were approved by the king but never executed, as a result of his death.
-Osten was dismissed as director of the financial administration by the new king but kept his post as director of Øresund Custom House until his death.
+In 1743, he left Sorø to assume a position as director of the financial administration in Copenhagen and was also appointed as member of the treasury (rentekammeret).
+He vigorously advocated a limitation of state expenditure, leading to the establishment of a commission consisting of J. L. Holstein, C. A. Berckentin, J. S. Schulin and himself that was to propose budget cuts.
+Their proposals were approved by King Christian VI of Denmark-Norway but never executed, as a result of the death of the king in 1748.
+Osten was dismissed as director of the financial administration by the new king, Frederick V of Denmark-Norway, but kept his post as director of Øresund Custom House until his death in 1764.